by Steven J. Owens (unless otherwise attributed)

 One of the down sides of going to a much larger university.

-What was worse, once they got me to the faculty advisor assigned to clean up Professor Smith's backlog, it turned out that the large list of eligible core courses had been broken up into three separate concentrations.
+What was worse, once they got me to the faculty advisor assigned to clean up Professor Smith's backlog, it turned out that the large list of eligible core courses that I'd been given when I started on this degree had since been broken up into three separate "concentrations."
 The courses I'd taken were now spread across all three concentrations, and I didn't have enough in any one concentration to qualify for graduation.
 They tried to tell me I couldn't graduate without another year's worth of courses.

 I went home, went through my files, got the original requirements, went back in and told them that yes, thank you very much, I was going graduate that year.
 And I did.